No. 3 regional seeds 8-2 so far in NCAA Tournament openers

 — Florida State’s Mike Salvatore had four of his team’s 20 hits and Drew Mendoza joined Becker in homering twice against FAU.

-— Auburn 8-hole hitter Steven Williams, batting .227, had four hits, including a three-run homer, and five RBIs against Coastal Carolina.
+— Auburn 8-hole hitter Steven Williams had four hits, including a three-run homer, and five RBIs against Coastal Carolina.

-— Arkansas’ Trevor Ezell and Heston Kjerstad each homered and finished with three hits in an 11-5 win over Central Connecticut State.

-— Mississippi State’s Rowdey Jordan went 4 for 5 with three RBIs in an 11-6 win over Southern.
+— Tristin English went 4 for 4 with five RBIs to lead Georgia Tech past Florida A&M 13-2.

 MOUND MARVELS

-— Fellows earned his nation-leading 12th win, scattering seven hits and striking out nine against Ohio State.
+— Vanderbilt’s Drake Fellows earned his nation-leading 12th win, scattering seven hits and striking out nine in an 8-2 win over Ohio State.

 — Brendan Beck and Cody Jensen combined on a four-hitter in Stanford’s 11-0 win over Sacramento State.